csgohacks/master-guide/introduction/terminology-of-csgo-cheating.md

 * cya@media - similar as people "Hello youtube", which is use as to notify another player / cheat that he is going to be on public media.

-• uff ja / hhhhhh / laff / n1 - retard hvh speak
+* uff ja - No special meaning on it.
+Just a expression.

+* hhhhhh - A HvH slang means for "Ha Ha Ha", a representation of laughing.

+* laff - Also a HvH slang stands for laugh.
+Used as an insult.

+* n1 -  A HvH slang.
+Stands for "nice one".